-Mobility and independence affect the whole life of a pupil with a visual impairment.
+Mobility and independence affects the whole life of a person with a visual impairment.
 The Education Mobility Service are here to develop good levels of mobility and independence skills.

 What is Mobility?